annaeliana7/Kefi-FIT-Blog/README.md

 - Open the command prompt in the created directory.

-- On the terminal run this command git clone https://ADD LINK.git
+- On the terminal run this command git clone https://github.com/annaeliana7/Kefi-FIT-Blog.git

-- Go to the repository folder using command prompt cd NAME-OF-FILE
+- Go to the repository folder using command prompt cd KEFI-FIT-BLOG

 - Install the dev dependencies for linters run npm install.
 --->